Spherical Equivariant Layers for 3D Atomic Systems

 This motivates the definition of the Clebsch-Gordan (CG) tensor product \(\otimes_{\text{cg}}\), which applies the change of basis directly:

-- A type-2 (5D quadrupole): corresponds to the traceless symmetric outer product
+• A type-2 (5D): the traceless symmetric outer product

 Computational Considerations

-A significant challenge with CG tensor products is their computational cost.
+CG tensor products are expensive.
 A naive implementation has complexity $O(L^6)$ where $L$ is the maximum degree, which becomes prohibitive for large $L$.
 This has motivated substantial research into more efficient implementations.
 Modern approaches reduce the complexity to $O(L^3)$ through techniques such as aligning features with edge vectors (reducing $SO(3)$ operations to simpler $SO(2)$ operations, as introduced by eSCN), computing only selected output types rather than all possible outputs, and exploiting sparsity patterns in the CG coefficients.

 General Architectural Framework